This post is also available in: Nederlands

 The 11 Very Best Places To Visit In Puglia, Italy

 Among the best places to visit in Puglia you’ll find all of what the region has to offer.
 From harbor towns next to the crystal clear turquoise water to rocky cliffs and hilltop towns.

-It truly is no surprise that Puglia has become one of the trending destinations to visit in Italy.
+It truly is no surprise that Puglia has become one of the trending destinations to visit in southern Italy.
 There are so many incredible places to visit and no matter what type of traveler you are, Puglia will have something for you.

 Wether you’re a history buff who can’t get enough of visiting stunning churches or a bon vivant who loves to discover unique restaurants, this article will give you some incredible ideas to plan the perfect Puglia itinerary.